Otumian-empire/swift-python/exercise18.md

 ## Handling exceptions

-It is import to handle exception in our code as it will prevent the abrupt halting of the software.
+It is important to handle exception in our code as it will prevent the abrupt halting of the software.
 We can handle these errors with a `try` and `except` clauses.

 ### Try and catch structure